sparkle-unitn/sw-data-plotter/README.md

 where `INPUT_FILE` is the path to a text file with the following structure:

-1. on the first line the number of samples collected;
+1. on the first line the number N of separate signals to be displayed;
+1. on the rest of the lines there will be N sequences of lines, each representing a signal, with the following structure:
+    1. a line containing the label for the signal, to be displayed in the legend;
-1. on the second line the number of separate signals to be displayed;
+    1. a line containing the number M of samples collected for this signal;
-1. the rest of the lines will contain the actual signal data. each line will represent a single sample, and is formed by whitespace separated numbers read in pairs. each pair will represent the x (generally the acquisition time) and y (generally the value being read) values.
-    * the x values must always be ordered
+    1. M lines each containing a whitespace-separated pair of coordinates to plot;
-    * some x values can be omitted by specifying '\*' instead, and they will be interpolated between other existing readings (which is why it is needed for them to be in order).
-Interpolation of the first or last values is impossible and will not yield useful results, but the rest of the graph will still be displayed.
-(This feature is meant to be used with values obtained through DMA, which are harder to put a timestamp on)
+        * some x values may be omitted by specifying `*` instead, and they will be interpolated between adjacent ones.
+This feature is meant to be used with values obtained through DMA, which are harder to put a timestamp on.

-Comments:
+            * Interpolation of the first/last value(s) is impossible, and will yield the x of the next/previous point;
+            * to ensure correct interpolation x values must be monotonically nondecreasing.

+Comments and spacing:
-* if an input line contains '#' followed by any other characters those will be considered a comment ('#' included obviously)
+* if an input line contains '#' followed by any other characters those will be considered a comment and ignored ('#' included, of course);
-* empty lines and lines containing only whitespace or comments will be ignored
+* empty lines and lines containing only whitespace or comments will be ignored;
+* whitespace at the beginning and end of input lines will be ignored.

 ## Example input file

 ```
+1 # number of signals

+name of signal # the name that will appear in the graph's legend
 3 # number of samples
-1 # number of signals

-# list of "x y" tuples to plot
+# list of "x y" tuples to plot. x should always increase
 1 2
 2 3
 3 8
 ```

-some other more advanced example input files are provided under example_inputs/
+Some other more advanced example input files are provided under `example_inputs/`.